tlenclos/Slack-quote-of-the-day/README.md

 ## TODO
 - [x] Explanation of the app when user is not logged
-- [ ] Get data of the team and display user icon (https://api.slack.com/methods/users.list)
+- [x] Get data of the team and display user icon (https://api.slack.com/methods/users.list)
+- [ ] Cache subscription
+- [ ] Better looking quote day (with date, pagination)
 - [ ] Settings for the team (slack channel, slack url...)
 - [ ] As a user, I could select multiple message for a quote
-- [ ] Better looking quote day (with date, pagination)
+- [ ] Use react instead of blaze
 - [ ] API

 Install